zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System-Edison.md

    }
    ```

-## Use Sound and Motion Alarm Apps in the Zetta Server
+## Use Sound and Acceleration Alarm Apps in the Zetta Server

 1. Edit the `server.js` file.
 Add Zetta code to `require` and `use` the app.